assiavarna/configpeek/readme.txt

 #### TO DO:
-1. download results summary - short version - then click for big version
+1. Show Summary for downloads - short version only - then click for full log
-2. 3 columns for results - false true not found
-3. not found - make missing or smth better
-4. standalone app to avoid the Backend???!!
-(Electron App)
-5. add timestamp to downloads logs
+2. Backend or localforage standalone app wrapper Electron App so that Update CTA's do work
-6. compare few configs feature
+3. Compare few configs feature
-7. beautify the search flags - some lines around that itch my eye - font increase, and colour change
-8. add `not working for now` on Update CTA's
+8. Add timestamp next to Update CTA's